How to Enable the Default WordPress Object Cache

 On the other hand, finding information about the default WordPress object cache proved virtually impossible.
 Finally, after locating some decent information, I was able to confirm my initial suspicions and subsequently decided to post a quick article outlining and describing this very straightforward caching method.
 Although enabling the WordPress cache turns out to be drop-dead easy, it is always good to be sure that you aren’t forgetting a step or otherwise overlooking some important aspect of the process.

-How to enable the default WordPress cache in 3 easy steps
+Enable default WordPress cache in 3 easy steps

 Note: This information applies to WordPress versions less than 2.5 only.

 Ready?
-Implementing the default WordPress object cache is remarkably simple:
+Implementing the default WordPress object cache is remarkably simple..

-1) Enable the caching mechanism — open your wp-config.php file and set the value of ENABLE_CACHE to “TRUE”:
+Open wp-config.php and set the value of ENABLE_CACHE to “TRUE”:

 define('ENABLE_CACHE', TRUE);